Ryan0v0/Ryan0v0/README.md

 ### Hey there 👋

-- 🔭 I’m a PhD student at the University of Cambridge advised by Prof. [Nic Lane](http://niclane.org/), and a visiting researcher at Vector Institute advised by [Prof. Colin Raffel](https://colinraffel.com/).
+- 🔭 I’m a PhD student at the University of Cambridge advised by Prof. [Nic Lane](http://niclane.org/), and a visiting researcher at Vector Institute advised by Prof.[Colin Raffel](https://colinraffel.com/).
 Previously, I got my MPhil degree in Advanced Computer Science from the University of Cambridge.
 - 🌱 I'm currently working on modular large language models, data quality and curation, and AI safety.
 - 👯 I'm looking for collaboration or internship opportunities on related topics.
 - 📫 How to reach me: wz341[AT]cam.ac.uk or zhaowrenee[AT]gmail.com